- Typographical errors.

 - Degradation Assessment: The LLM determines whether the

-maintains accuracy and coherence despite the presence of noise in theinput
+actual_outputmaintains accuracy and coherence despite the presence of noise in theinput.

 This metric is inspired by best practices in the open source community and is implemented natively in the Galtea platform.